Google Tag Manager Update 2026: GTM Containers Become Google Tags

 Simplified Side Menu

-Some menu items will move behind an "Advanced" section to reduce visual clutter.
-Power users may find this frustrating since it adds an extra click to reach frequently used features.
-Google is clearly optimizing for new users at the expense of muscle memory.
+The side menu is being condensed.
+Key elements (specifically Triggers, Variables, Templates, and Folders) will move behind an "Advanced" collapsible tab to reduce visual clutter.
+Power users may find this frustrating since it adds an extra click to reach frequently used features, but it aims to simplify the interface for newer users.

-Google is introducing a visual event builder tool that lets you walk through a conversion flow on your actual website and automatically generate tags, triggers, and variables based on your interactions with page elements.
-Think of it as the WYSIWYG editors that CRO tools like VWO and Optimizely have offered for years, but now built directly into GTM.
+Google is introducing a codeless visual tagging tool that lets you walk through a conversion flow on your actual website.
+You can select elements directly on the page, and the system automatically generates tags, triggers, and variables based on those interactions without manual coding.

 How to Preview, Test, and Roll Back the GTM Upgrade